blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_afterModelDRATable.md

 With those preliminaries in mind, here are a few observations on the new AZ state-house districts:

-1. Unexpected findings – pickup opportunities for Dem donors (5)
+1. Unexpected findings – pickup opportunities for Dem donors (3)

-    - Our model shows strong D performance is possible in AZ-10, AZ-14, AZ-15, AZ-27, and AZ-29
-    though the historical model sees them as safe R.
+    - Our model shows strong D performance is possible in AZ-14, AZ-27, and AZ-29 though the historical model sees them as safe R.
-    AZ-10, AZ-14, AZ-15 and AZ-27 (all but AZ-29) overlap with Congressional districts which are also competitive,
-    making donations to them even more useful.
+    AZ-14 and AZ-27 (but not AZ-29) overlap with Congressional districts which are also competitive, making donations to them even more useful.

 2. Unexpected findings – potential defense opportunities for Dem donors (3)